United Inland Membership Group

 The Pacific Maritime Region represents professional mariners employed on passenger ferries and harbor and ocean tugboats working up and down the Pacific Coast.

 Two of the largest ferry systems in the United States are crewed by the membership of the UIG’s Pacific Maritime Region: the Washington State Ferry System and the Alaska Marine Highway System.
 In addition, MM&P members crew San Francisco’s Blue and Gold Fleet, the Whatcom County Ferries (the Lummi Island Group), the Wahkiakum County Ferry System, and Black Ball Transport – to name just a few.

 PMR members in the towing industry work with some of the newest equipment on the water.
 PMR is well-known on San Francisco Bay for its tractor tugs.
 Other PMR members crew passenger ferries, such as high-speed commuter vessels and excursion boats.

 Great Lakes & Gulf Region (GL&G)

-MM&P’s Great Lakes & Gulf Maritime Region (GL&G) represents men and women working on “Lakers,” tugboats and other specialized vessels on the Great Lakes, in inland waters and in the Gulf of Mexico.
+MM&P’s Great Lakes & Gulf Region represents men and women working on “Lakers,” tugboats and other specialized vessels on the Great Lakes, in inland waters and in the Gulf of Mexico.

-And when you visit MM&P’s Maritime Institute training facility in Linthicum Heights, Md., you will find members of the Great Lakes & Gulf Maritime Region—including the housekeeping staff and dining room personnel—doing “shore-side duty.”
+And when you visit MM&P’s Maritime Institute training facility in Linthicum Heights, Md., you will find members of the Great Lakes & Gulf Region—including the housekeeping staff and dining room personnel—doing “shore-side duty.”